jt-nti/composer-devenv/README.md

 ## Method

-To configure a development environment for the latest stable release of Composer, run the following command:
+To configure a development environment for the latest stable release of Composer (the **0.16.x** stream), run the following command:

 ```
 git clone https://github.com/jt-nti/composer-devenv.git